 A teacher who has retired from Montgomery County Schools and has been reemployed may request a waiver to reduce the required technology CEUs from the local three CEU requirement to one CEU.
-This waiver request must be in writing to the Director of Personnel personnel office.
+This waiver request must be in writing to the personnel office.